nello0b/Breakout-Arkanoid/README.md

 - `src/` – Game source code (animations, sprites, levels, and utilities)
 - `build.xml` – Ant build script with targets for compiling and running the game
 - `biuoop-1.4.jar` – Rendering and input dependency packaged with the project

+## Architecture overview
+- **Animation loop**: `AnimationRunner` advances the game at a fixed frames-per-second rate by repeatedly calling the active animation's `doOneFrame` until `shouldStop` returns true.
+- **Sprites and collidables**: Moving objects implement `Sprite`, while solid objects implement `Collidable`.
+The `SpriteCollection` and `GameEnvironment` track these objects and handle drawing and collision detection.
+- **Levels**: Each level implements `LevelInformation` to describe its blocks, backgrounds, balls, and paddle settings. `GameFlow` iterates through the configured levels, while `GameLevel` manages the objects and logic for a single stage.
+- **Input and game states**: Keyboard input is supplied by `KeyboardSensor` from the biuoop library.
+Convenience animations (pause screen, countdown, and end screens) wrap the core game loop to provide smooth transitions.